 Both Certifications are the basis for the RecyClass Certification scheme which third-party evaluates the recyclability of packaging via a technical assessment at European level (Design-for-Recycling Certification); and locally (Recyclability Certification).
 The methodology behind these certification processes is laid down in this document.

-^{1.} Packaging and Packaging Waste Regulation available here
+^{1.} Packaging and Packaging Waste Regulation available here 2.
+RecvClass Recvclability Evaluation Protocols 3.
+Design for Recycling Guidelines are available here 4.
+RecyClass Online Tool is available here

-^{2.} RecyClass Recyclability Evaluation Protocols

-^{3.} Design for Recycling Guidelines are available here

 RECYCLABILITY DEFINITION AND EVALUATION